EmuDeck/emudeck.github.io/docs/tools/steamos/es-de.md

 7. Move the unzipped theme folder to `/home/deck/.emulationstation/themes`
     * `~/.emulationstation` is an invisible folder by default.
 In Dolphin (file manager), click the hamburger button, ☰, in the top right, click `Show hidden files`
     * <img src="https://user-images.githubusercontent.com/108900299/224561598-8a3f27f2-5ade-4a13-ae4b-1eb740fadd55.png" height="300">
-8. To use the theme: Open EmulationStation-DE in Game Mode, press the `Start` button, `UI Settings`, `Theme Set`, and select the theme you downloaded
+8. To use the theme: Open ES-DE in Game Mode, press the `Start` button, `UI Settings`, `Theme Set`, and select the theme you downloaded
     * <img src="https://user-images.githubusercontent.com/108900299/224561706-59d4dec1-2d0c-4c33-a1e8-3f5cf72c93a2.png" height="300">

 ***